InfoBridge: Mutual Information estimation via Bridge Matching: Experiments

 The tests from~\citep{czyz2023beyond_normal} focus on low-dimensional distributions with tractable mutual information.
 Various mappings are also applied to make the distributions light- or heavy-tailed, or to non-linearly embed the data into an ambient space of higher dimensionality.

 \ourestname{} is tested with $\epsilon=1$ and a multi-layer dense neural network is used to approximate the drifts.
 Our computational complexity is comparable to MINDE ~\citep{franzese2024minde}.
 For more \underline{details}, please, refer to \cref{appendix:experimental_details}.
-In each test, we perform $ 10 $ independent runs with $100$k train set samples and $10$k test set samples.
+In each test, we perform $ 10 $ independent runs with $100$k train set samples and $10$k test set samples, where we train \ourestname{} neural networks for $100$k grad steps.
 We report the mean MI estimation in ~\cref{tab:benchmark,tab:mean_100k_prec_2}.

 Overall, the performance of our estimator is similar to that of MINDE (\wasyparagraph\ref{sec:minde}) and superior to the classical and flow based, methods, with the Cauchy distribution being the only notable exception.
 Unfortunately, the Cauchy distribution lacks the first moment, which poses theoretical limitations for Bridge Matching \citep[Appendix C]{shi2023diffusion}.
 However, we overcome this limitation using the \underline{tail-shortening $\arcsinh$ transform}, which enables our method to achieve near-accurate MI estimates, see first two Asinh columns in \cref{tab:benchmark,tab:mean_100k_prec_2}.